7 Free book writing apps to help you be more creative and productive

 It is very user-friendly, free and available for Linux, Windows, and Mac OS X.

-For a dedicated book writing app, Shaxpir gives you a lot of features in its free version.
+For a dedicated book or novel writing app, Shaxpir gives you a lot of features in its free version.

 You can set goals and track your progress.
 You can also keep detailed notes about your characters, places and events.

 It also allows you to add margin comments as well as collect concept art.